-{MEC and CF-mMIMO, share the same goal of bringing the resources (computing and radio, respectively) closer to the user.} Hence, in this paper, we investigate the promising marriage between CF-mMIMO and MEC.
-CF-mMIMO, thanks to its dense distributed topology and user-centric architecture, can greatly facilitate the computation offloading, by enabling mobile devices to delegate either all or part of their computational tasks to multiple APs, each of which may be equipped with an edge server.
-Moreover, the central processing unit (CPU) of a CF-mMIMO system, which is generally equipped with a more powerful server, may serve as a backup edge computing, to give, in turn, computation offloading support to the APs.
-User proximity and the macro-diversity can significantly reduce the delay due to the computation offloading, and the user's power consumption, supporting stricter latency requirements.
-Moreover, the user-centric approach ensures uniform spectral efficiency (SE) for every user, and thereby the access to the remote computational resources can be indiscriminately granted to everyone.
-However, the amount of computational tasks that each user can offload to the network clearly depends on its uplink SE, hence determined by users' uplink transmit powers.
-This coupling calls out for a joint optimization of power and computational resources, which is the main subject of this study.
+In this paper, we investigate the promising marriage between CF-mMIMO and MEC which share the same principle of bringing the resources (radio and computing, respectively) closer to the user.
+CF-mMIMO, thanks to its dense distributed topology and user-centric architecture, may greatly facilitate the computation offloading by enabling mobile devices to delegate either all or part of their computational tasks to multiple APs, each of which may be equipped with an edge server.
+Moreover, the central processing unit (CPU) of a CF-mMIMO system, which is generally equipped with a more powerful server, may serve as a backup edge computing to give, in turn, computation offloading support to the APs.
+User proximity and the macro-diversity may significantly shorten the delay due to the computation offloading, thereby supporting stricter latency requirements, and reduce user's power consumption.
+Moreover, the user-centric approach ensures more uniform spectral efficiency (SE) and thereby the access to the remote computational resources may be indiscriminately granted to every user.
+The ability of the network to accomplish users' computation offloading depends on how the radio and remote computational resources are allocated.
+This coupling calls for a joint optimization which is the main subject of this study.